Close Menu

 Floating Witch Hats

-Using black paper, you can create as many witch hats as you want and hang them onto your ceiling with a thread.
+Using black paper, you can create as many floating witch hats as you want and hang them onto your ceiling with a thread.
 Place a rustic broom against the nearby wall to intensify the effect.
 This way, you’ll be able to create a minimalist yet eerie entryway or living room.
 These hanging witch hats will look great at the front door.

 Floating Witch Hats